wileyw/VideoGAN/blog_post.md

 Here is the [direct link to the Pacman dataset](https://drive.google.com/open?id=0Byf787GZQ7KvV25xMWpWbV9LdUU).

 ## Discriminator
+The discriminator tries to determine whether an image is real or fake by giving the generated images a score between 0 and 1.

 ## Generator
 The generator accepts a history of 4 frames to predict an unknown 5th frame.
 The history of 4 frames is stacked together as input to the Generator network.
 Because the input is a series of frames, the generator network structure is an encoder/decoder network.
 Because the input is a series of frames and not a noise vector, the generator may be more robust to mode collapse.